 The attachment of the lip frenum is variable, ranging from a few millimeters above the alveolar ridge margin (Figure 6) to an extent through the alveolar ridge to the incisive papilla.
 This constitutes the so-called "persisting tectolabial frenum," which enhances breast-feeding by providing greater support to the upper lip.
-6 This frenum tends to diminish in size with normal development.
-According to Dias-Pizan et al, 7 the persisting tectolabial frenum is observed in 25% of children, and the level of gingival insertion tends to move apically with age.
+This frenum tends to diminish in size with normal development.
+According to Dias-Pizan et al, the persisting tectolabial frenum is observed in 25% of children, and the level of gingival insertion tends to move apically with age.

 The palatal rugae are very evident in the newborn.
-The alveolar ridges of infants exhibit the gum pads (Figure 7), which are formed by thickening of the gingival mucosa and present segmentations corresponding to the regions of primary tooth bud development .^{4,5} A well-developed fibrous cord is observed over the maxillary and mandibular gum pads at the incisors and canines region; its gradual involution indicates primary anterior teeth eruption.5 ment, such as natal and neonatal teeth.
+The alveolar ridges of infants exhibit the gum pads (Figure 7), which are formed by thickening of the gingival mucosa and present segmentations corresponding to the regions of primary tooth bud development .
+A well-developed fibrous cord is observed over the maxillary and mandibular gum pads at the incisors and canines region; its gradual involution indicates primary anterior teeth eruption.

+Besides these normal aspects, infants may also present some frequent changes according to their stage of development, such as natal and neonatal teeth.
 Natal teeth are present at birth, whereas neonatal teeth erupt up to 30 days after birth (Figure 8).
-Their reported prevalence is nearly 1:1,000 births8; most of these teeth are mandibular primary incisors5 and are more frequent among females.9 Due to hypermobility and limited root development, they are usually extracted due to the risk of aspiration.9
+Their reported prevalence is nearly 1:1,000 births; most of these teeth are mandibular primary incisors and are more frequent among females.
+Due to hypermobility and limited root development, they are usually extracted due to the risk of aspiration.